Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis

 \subsection{Comparison of Generalization Error}

 We provide additional experimental results on the generalization performance of PDA.
 We consider empirical risk minimization for a regression problem (squared loss): the input $x_i\sim\mathcal{N}(0,I_p)$, and $f_*$ is a single index model: $f_*(x) = \mathrm{sign}(\langle w_*,\vx\rangle)$.
-W set $n=1000$, $p=50$, $M=200$, and implement both stochastic gradient descent (SGD) and our proposed Algorithm~\ref{alg:pda} (PDA) using mini-batch update with batch size 50.
+W set $n=1000$, $p=50$, $M=200$, and implement both noisy gradient descent \citep{mei2018mean} using full-batch gradient and our proposed Algorithm~\ref{alg:pda} (PDA) using mini-batch update with batch size 50.

-Figure~\ref{fig:generalization} we compare the generalization performance of different training methods: SGD and PDA in the mean field regime, and also SGD in the kernel regime.
-We fix the weight decay to be the same across all settings $\lambda_1 = 10^{-3}$, and for PDA we use $\lambda_2 = 10^{-5}$.
-We set the \textit{total} number of iterations (outer + inner loop steps) in PDA to be the same as SGD, and tuned the learning rate for optimal generalization for each method.
+Figure~\ref{fig:generalization} we compare the generalization performance of different training methods: noisy GD and PDA in the mean field regime, and also noisy GD in the kernel regime.
+We fix the $\ell_2$ and entropy regularization to be the same across all settings: $\lambda_1 = 10^{-2}$, $\lambda_2 = 5\times 10^{-4}$.
+We set the \textit{total} number of iterations (outer + inner loop steps) in PDA to be the same as GD, and tuned the learning rate for optimal generalization.
 Observe that \begin{itemize}[leftmargin=*,topsep=0.75mm,itemsep=0.5mm] \item Model with the NTK scaling (green) generalizes worse than the mean field models (red and blue).
-This is consistent with observations in \citet{chizat2018note}. \end{itemize} \begin{itemize}[leftmargin=*,topsep=0.75mm,itemsep=0.5mm] \item For the mean field scaling, PDA leads to slightly lower test error compared to SGD.
-We speculate that this is due to the additional regularization provided by the entropy term (see Appendix \ref{app:generalization_bounds} for generalization properties of the PDA solution). \end{itemize}
+This is consistent with observations in \citet{chizat2018note}. \end{itemize} \begin{itemize}[leftmargin=*,topsep=0.75mm,itemsep=0.5mm] \item For the mean field scaling, PDA (under early stopping) leads to slightly lower test error than noisy GD.
+We intend to further investigate this difference in the generalization performance. (see Appendix \ref{app:generalization_bounds} for generalization bounds of the PDA solution) \end{itemize}